FlowCrypt/flowcrypt-browser/README.md

 $ npm install
 ```

-2. To build the project (currently available for Linux and Mac only), run the following command:
+2. To build the project, run the following command:

 ```bash
 $ npm run build